oreilm49/trendtemplate_crypto/readme.md

 The sole purpose of this screener is to identify assets that are in a confirmed uptrend.

-All [BUSD](https://www.binance.com/en/busd) pairs on Binance are screened to meet a specific criteria to confirm if the coin is in an uptrend.
+Specified currency pairs on Binance are screened to meet a specific criteria to confirm if the coin is in an uptrend.
 This drastically reduces the noise in the market when searching for trading ideas.

 ## The criteria